 Synchronous Generator Transients

-So friends that is the detailed post on the permanent magnet synchronous generator I try my level best to simplify this article for you and explained each and every parameter related to the generator.
+So, friends, that is the detailed post on the permanent magnet synchronous generator I try my level best to simplify this article for you and explain every parameter related to the generator.
 If you have any further queries about this post as in the comments.
 I will guide you further.
 See you in the next tutorial.
 Thanks for reading.

 I like what you guys are usually up too.
 Such clever work and reporting!
 Keep up the superb works guys I’ve included you guys to blogroll.